Best RPGs for Android

 Download: Star Wars: Knight of the Old Republic ($9.99)

-Possibly the most popular game in the Dragon Quest series, Dragon Quest VIII: Journey of the Cursed King is available for android in all its cell-shaded beauty.
+Possibly the most popular game in the Dragon Quest series, Dragon Quest VIII: Journey of the Cursed King is available for Android in all its cell-shaded beauty.
 It was the first widely released Dragon Quest title, being the first to hit the PAL region and the first to be called Dragon Quest in North America, where it was always called Dragon Warrior.
+(You can check out the earlier Dragon Quest games on Android as well)

 In this version, you play as the Hero, a Trodain guard, who embarks on a quest to reclaim a stolen scepter from the evil court jester, Dhoulmagus, who has cursed Trodain castle, turning the king into a troll, the princess into a horse, and everyone else into plants.

 This is the full PS2 game, so it's 1.4GB, taking up quite a bit of space on your phone.
 But you get everything the original has to offer: epic, turn-based battles, crafting via the Alchemy Pot, and classic fantasy, presented in a gorgeous 3D anime style.
 If you loved Dragon Quest VIII on PS2, you'll love it on Android too.

 Download: Dragon Quest VIII ($19.99)

-Mage and Minions
+Eternium Mage and Minions

 Claiming to be the first RPG truly designed for controls, Mage and Minions is an excellent fantasy RPG that really does feel great to play.
 The controls are smooth and make sense to the mobile experience and the gameplay is fun and immersive.

 You and your party are off on a quest to prevent Ragadam from taking over the world and ultimately destroying it, all the while battling skeletons and demons, collecting loot, crafting items and weapons, and casting spells to get the job done.
 The spell-casting controls are particularly cool, since you have to draw symbols on your screen to summon different spells.

-If you're looking for an RPG experience that was truly meant for mobile, then indulge in Mage and Minions.
+If you're looking for an RPG experience similar to dungeon crawlers like Diablo that was truly meant for mobile, then indulge in Eternium Mage and Minions.

 Download: Mage and Minions (Free, with in-app purchases)